HISTORY OF ST. VALENTINE’S DAY

 …his was the first mention in published literature of the holiday as we know it today!

-Customs have changed throughout the years, during Christian times the priests put the names of saints and martyrs into the boxes to be drawn out.
+Practices and customs have changed throughout the years, during Christian times the priests put the names of saints and martyrs into the boxes to be drawn out.
 The name that was drawn out was called one’s “valentine” and the holy life of that person was to be imitated throughout the year.
-It was at one time the custom in England for people to call out:
+It was at one time the custom in England for people to call out

 “Good morning, ’tis St. Valentine’s Day”

-Paper valentines date back to the 1500’s but it took the enterprise of America to make a buck at it.
-Esther A. Howland, who produced one of the first American commercial Valentines in 1848 sold $5,000 worth – when $5,000 was a LOT of money – in the first year of sales.
+Paper valentines date back to the 15th century, and cards to the 18th, but it took the enterprise of America to make a buck at it.
+Esther A. Howland, who produced one of the first American commercial Valentines in 1848 sold $5,000 worth — when $5,000 was a LOT of money — in the first year of sales.

 Bill Petro, your friendly neighborhood historian